 Who did the Fulton County D.A. indict along with Trump?
 Meet the 18 co-conspirators in the Georgia election case

 Washington — The sprawling, 98-page Fulton County, Georgia, indictment of former President Donald Trump and 18 others lists 41 counts related to alleged efforts to overturn the 2020 presidential election.
-All 19 defendants are charged with violating Georgia's Racketeer Influenced and Corrupt Organizations (RICO) Act, and the remaining counts relate to an alleged variety of schemes to keep Trump in office after he lost the election.
+All 19 defendants are charged with violating Georgia's Racketeer Influenced and Corrupt Organizations, or RICO Act, and the remaining counts relate to an alleged variety of schemes to keep Trump in office after he lost the election.

 Thirty additional unindicted alleged co-conspirators are mentioned in the indictment, but not identified.